Celebrate maple syrup season in Ontario 2026

 Find more maple-inspired highlights at:

-There are a handful of dedicated maple syrup producers in this region, specifically on St. Joseph Island, just over half an hour’s drive from Sault.
-Ste Marie.
-With its abundance of maple trees, the island produces 18% of Ontario’s total maple syrup.
+There are a handful of dedicated maple syrup producers in this region, specifically on St. Joseph Island, just over half an hour’s drive from Sault Ste.
+Marie.
+With an abundance of maple trees, the island is one of Northern Ontario’s most significant maple syrup-producing areas.

 St. Joseph Island Maple Syrup Festival

-Meet local maple producers and other craft vendors and fill up on pancakes, sausages and delicious, golden, local maple syrup at the annual Maple Syrup Festival held at the Royal Canadian Legion Branch 374.
+Meet local maple producers and craft vendors, then fill up on all-you-can-eat pancakes, sausages and delicious maple syrup at the annual Maple Syrup Festival held at the Royal Canadian Legion Branch 374.

 Find more maple-inspired highlights at:

-• Gilbertson’s Maple Products and Pancake House, one Ontario’s largest syrup producers features a signature line of maple flavoured gourmet foods from mustard to dressings to nuts and candies.
+Gilbertson’s Maple Products and Pancake House, one of Ontario’s largest syrup producers, features a signature line of maple-flavoured gourmet foods from mustard to dressings to nuts and candies.

 York, Durham and Headwaters

-Within an easy day trip distance from Toronto, several highly anticipated maple syrup festivals take place across York, Durham and Headwaters.
+Visit these highly anticipated maple syrup festivals across the York, Durham and Headwaters region.

 Location: 9467 Erin East Garafraxa Townline, Hillsburgh